-Debt and fixed income securities: The fixed interest portfolio delivered a returned of 0.1% which is in line with the benchmark return.
+Debt and fixed income securities: The fixed interest portfolio delivered a returned of 0.9% which is ahead of the benchmark which returned 0.0%.
 The benchmark comprises 50% 1-3 year Euro Corporate Index and 50% 3 month Euro Libor.

-Collective investment undertakings: For the year the risk asset returned -1% versus the cash plus benchmark which returned 6.5%.
+Collective investment undertakings: For the year the risk asset returned -5.7% versus the benchmark which returned 10.8%.
+The risk asset benchmark is a combination of equity and hedge fund indices.